MichaelKaaden/redux-server/README.md

 This server is written in TypeScript.
 You need to compile the code to JavaScript for Node.js to be able to be run it.

-To compile the app initially, use `npm run gulp`.
+To compile the app initially, use `yarn run gulp`.
-To automatically compile the sources on each change, use `npm run watch`.
+To automatically compile the sources on each change, use `yarn run watch`.

 Looking inside the gulpfile.js you'll find some other tasks that might help you in developing the application,